 If mLAN Graphic Patchbay fails to detect a node that had been recognized before you updated the information, the node will be grayed-out and unavailable for settings adjustments.
-In this case, right-click the grayed-out node (on a Macintosh, click the node while holding down the <Ctrl> key) to display the [Delete] pop-up menu.
+In this case, right-click the grayed-out node to display the [Delete] pop-up menu.
 Click the [Delete] button to delete the node.